 How Net Metering Works

-After your solar system is installed and passes inspection, you sign this Net Energy Metering (NEM) contract.
+After your solar system is installed and passes inspection, you sign a Net Energy Metering (NEM) contract.
 You are now an energy producer, not just an energy consumer.
 You will still receive a monthly bill from PG&E but it will only include a minimum monthly service charge, plus any additional gas or non-energy charges.
 You will also receive a monthly Net Metering Statement and an annual True-Up Statement – and this is where you will see the value your solar system produces.

 Your monthly Net Metering Statement shows the excess power your solar system sends to the grid and the “net” consumption, the total power your home pulls from the grid.
 These credits and charges are carried forward every month for 12 billing cycles.
 The final amount is reconciled on your annual True-Up Statement, which occurs on the anniversary of your system’s interconnection to PG&E.